Sachin-Rawal091/FORMANCHOR_WEB/README.md

-# FormPilot Web Showcase (Excellent Edition)
+# FormAnchor Web Showcase (Excellent Edition)

-A premium marketing + legal website showcase for the **FormPilot** Chrome Extension.
+A premium marketing + legal website showcase for the **FormAnchor** Chrome Extension.
 It features a responsive, dark-glassmorphic frontend built with React & TypeScript, and a lightweight, rate-limited FastAPI backend integrated with MongoDB.

 ---